Dry to Cooked Pasta Converter

 Dry to cooked pasta by weight

-We usually estimate dry to cooked pasta by weight in cups, but you may use any other units of measurements as per your convenience.
+We usually estimate dry to cooked pasta by weight in cups, but you may use any other units of measurement at your convenience.

 And if you are still wondering how much does dry pasta weigh when cooked?
 Well, generally, the ratio of dry to cooked pasta is approximately 1:1.5 to 1:2, as the dry pasta tends to expand upon boiling/cooking, and it can easily double in weight.